sarkarcapital/vc/TESTS.md

 │   │   └── It sets the token name and symbol
 │   ├── When Checking the managing DAO
 │   │   └── It sets the managing DAO
-│   ├── When Deploying with mismatched receivers and amounts arrays │   │   └── It reverts if the `receivers` and `amounts` array lengths in the mint settings mismatch │   ├── When Calling initialize with a list of accounts to be selfdelegated │   │   ├── It Should successfully initialize the token │   │   ├── It Should call _delegate for each specified account to itself │   │   └── It Should ensure each specified account has a vote checkpoint created at initialization │   ├── When Calling initialize with an empty list of accounts for selfdelegation │   │   └── It Should initialize successfully without performing any initial self-delegations │   ├── When Calling initialize with address0 in the list of accounts to be selfdelegated │   │   └── It Should revert with CannotSelfDelegateAddress0() │   └── When Calling initialize with duplicate addresses in the list of accounts to be selfdelegated │       └── It Should self-delegate the address once and initialize successfully ├── Given The contract is deployed // ERC-165
+│   └── When Deploying with mismatched receivers and amounts arrays │       └── It reverts if the `receivers` and `amounts` array lengths in the mint settings mismatch ├── Given The contract is deployed // ERC-165
 │   ├── When Calling supportsInterface with the empty interface │   │   └── It does not support the empty interface